-Add more hooks to quickly and easily hang outerwear and free up some closet space by making a simple and functional wall-mounted coat rack this weekend.
+Add more hooks to quickly and easily hang outerwear and free up some closet space by making a simple and functional wall-mounted coat rack.
 All you need to make your next creation is the right tools and know-how.
-Follow this DIY guide to make your coat rack now.
+Follow this guide to make your DIY coat hanger.

 Step 1: Cut Wood to Size